Blog

 In this Oscar Wilde fairy tale, a young man is born into the king’s only daughter’s covert marriage.
 There were all sorts of rumors about the boy’s father and what happened to him and the princess who vanished soon after the birth.
 The boy was raised by commoners, and the king, who was dying, wanted his grandson back.

 The story starts when the young prince waits for his coronation.
 He is supposed to dress in the most precious clothes, but in his dreams, he sees so much suffering caused in the search for perfect fabric, perfect pearls, and so on, he decides he will go to church dressed like a shepherd.
 In the church, a miracle happens.
-This child made the selfish giant change his mind.

 The Fisherman and His Soul